HarrisZ$^+$: Harris Corner Selection for Next-Gen Image Matching Pipelines: Evaluation

-Figure~\ref{simlocmatch} reports the SimLocMatch contest results as additional evaluation.
-Unlike IMC, SimLocMatch relies on rendered images from synthetic scenes.
-In this way not only the poses are available for validating the results, but also the exact depth maps.
-HarrisZ$^+$ and DoG are limited to 8000 keypoints, while the COrrespondence TRansformer (COTR,~\cite{cotr}) and the Probabilistic Dense Correspondence Network (PDC-Net,~\cite{dense}) are included for completeness.
+Figure~\ref{simlocmatch} reports the SimLocMatch results.
+HarrisZ$^+$ and DoG are limited to 8K keypoints, while the COrrespondence TRansformer (COTR,~\cite{cotr}) and the Probabilistic Dense Correspondence Network (PDC-Net,~\cite{dense}) are included for completeness.
 Confirming the IMC2021 results, HarriZ$^+$ pipeline completed with spatial local match filtering is the only pipeline able to obtain results very close to those of the approaches employing matching networks based on transformers, i.e. LoFTR and (SuperPoint and Disk) + SuperGlue.
 In particular, it can be noted that besides achieving a high matching score, also the number of wrongly output matches, normalized by the number of inliers for visualization purposes, is low for HarrisZ$^+$.

 Concerning running times, non-optimized HarrisZ$^+$ Matlab code requires on average one second to run on a Intel i9-10900K system with 64 GB RAM and no GPU in case of images with resolutions going from $640\times 480$ to $1900\times 1200$ px, which is roughly five times the original HarrisZ runtime.
 The bottleneck is the doubled image size for the first two scale indexes.
 Moreover, HarrisZ$^+$ keypoint uniform ranking is a global process performed at the end of the computation, which can strongly accentuate the computational times in case of a high number of candidate keypoints, as for high-textured images.
 Nevertheless, these running times are still reasonable for off-line applications.